mggg/VoteKit/docs/user/tutorial/4_election_systems.rst

 “single transferable vote.”
 Voters cast ranked choice ballots.
 A threshold is set of how much support is required for election; if a candidate crosses the threshold, they are designated as a winner.
-The threshold in VoteKit defaults to something called the *Droop quota*.
+The threshold in VoteKit defaults to something called the **Droop quota**.
 If there are :math:`N` voters and :math:`m` seats, then Droop quota is computed as :math:`T=\lfloor N/(m+1)\rfloor +1`.
-Another option is the Hare quota, which is just :math:`T=N/m`, which is a little bit larger.
+Another option is the **Hare quota**, which is just :math:`T=N/m`, which is a little bit larger.
 Generally, all that is needed of a threshold is that it can’t be the case that :math:`m+1` candidates exceed it.

 In the first round, the first-place votes for each candidate are tallied.
 If candidate :math:`A` crosses the threshold, they are elected.